MajaAnna/10xdev-project/.ai/api-plan.md

 ```

 **Error Responses**:
-- `401 Unauthorized`: Missing or invalid JWT token
-- `404 Not Found`: Flashcard not found or doesn't belong to user
+- `404 Not Found`: Flashcard not found
 ```json
 {
   "error": {